shuaixu1997/cs371p_blog/README.md

 ### What's my pick-of-the-week or tip-of-the-week?

 I will give it to Docker.
 I remember once I was asked whether I have any experience of Docker in a phone interview, and that really freaks me out.
-I don't really know much about it, even though I ran into the term Docker a lot when googling staff.
+I don't really know much about it, even though I ran into the term Docker a lot when googling stuff.
 Unfortunately I got rejected in that interview, and I wish I had taken this course.